 Some commentaries are honest enough to admit that modern conclusions regarding leviathans and behemoths may be nothing more than guesses.
 Adam Clarke, in writing about the Biblical reference to the behemoth, states the following.

 "These, having been carefully considered and deeply investigated both by critics and naturalists, have led to the conclusion that either the elephant, or the hippopotamus or river-horse, is the animal in question . . .
-But even here there are still some difficulties, as there are some parts of the description which do not well suit even the hippopotamus . . . the animal here described is now extinct" (Adam Clarke's Commentary on Job 40:15).
+But even here there are still some difficulties, as there are some parts of the description which do not well suit even the hippopotamus . . . " (commentary on Job 40:15).

 Surprisingly, the Biblical descriptions of leviathans and behemoths better fits extinct dinosaurs than any other beast or mythical creature!
 Henry Morris writes the following in this regard.